 Montana is a big state, but for those who don’t mind doing some driving, it’s possible (indeed, exhilarating) to do a wide-ranging tour.
 Expect this Tour de Montana to take the better part of two weeks.
 If you really want to explore any particular area, add more time.

 From Glacier National Park’s eastern edge just south of St. Mary, you can see the striking Rocky Mountain Front as you travel south along Highway 89.
-It’s about 140 miles from St. Mary to Great Falls, where visits to the Lewis and Clark National Historic Trail Interpretive Center and the C. M. Russell Museum will easily fill a day or two.
+It’s about 140 miles from St. Mary to Great Falls, where visits to the Lewis and Clark National Historic Trail Interpretive Center and the C. M. Russell Museum will easily fill a day.
+Dive into another sort of Montana culture with an evening visit to the Sip ‘N’ Dip, where bar-goers are visited by mermaids.

-Then it’s just over 100 miles east on Highway 87 to Lewistown, which is small enough to give you the flavor of eastern Montana life.
+From Great Falls, it’s just over 100 miles east on Highway 87 to Lewistown, which is small enough to give you the flavor of eastern Montana life.
 Lewistown is surrounded by places to hike, fish, or explore (including ghost towns and the Missouri River badlands).
+It’s another 125 miles to Billings, where you can get a taste “big” city life in the Big Sky state.
+Spend the night (there’s a vibrant bar and brewpub scene here).

-Stay on I-90 west as far as Three Forks (30 miles west of Bozeman), where at the Missouri headwaters, Lewis and Clark had to make some tough travel-planning choices.
+Continue on I-90 west as far as Three Forks (30 miles west of Bozeman), where at the Missouri headwaters, Lewis and Clark had to make some tough travel-planning choices.
 (As do you—if you’re running short on time, take I-90 west 173 miles back to Missoula.)
+Tiny Three Forks has a lovely state park at the headwaters, and an equally lovely old inn, the Sacajawea Hotel.

-Excerpted from the Eighth Edition of Moon Montana.
+Excerpted from the Ninth Edition of Moon Montana.